mustafakusdul/todolist/README.md

 # todolist
 Basic To Do List with HTML + CSS + JAVASCRIPT

-works only adding function now. so you can only add to do item now.
-I will add all functions (delete and completed functions)
+works adding and deleting functions.
+I will improve the other functions.